lakshithaonline/E-Commerce-Model-website-Xiaomi/README.md

-# Xiaomi Flagships E-Commerce App | TypeScript
+# Xiaomi Flagships E-Commerce Web App | TypeScript

-Welcome to the Xiaomi Flagships E-Commerce App!
+Welcome to the Xiaomi Flagships E-Commerce Model App!
 This app allows you to explore and purchase the latest Xiaomi flagship smartphones.
 With an intuitive user interface and a wide range of features, it provides a seamless shopping experience for tech enthusiasts.

 ## Features